brevankumargoud/n8n_workflows/Cyber_News_Letter/README.md

 ## 🙌 Author

 Created and maintained by **Revan Kumar Goud Bommagoni**
-Focused on cybersecurity automation, offensive security, and AI-driven workflows.
+Focused on Offensive security, Cybersecurity Automation, and AI-driven workflows.

 ---